 The other virtue was that defaulting to the simple assumption that technology—the efficiency of turning inputs into output—improved at a constant rate such as 1% per year led to the comfortable prediction that a market economy would converge to a “steady state” of constant growth.
 It was as if economic output were a ship and technology its anchor; and as if the anchor were not heavy enough to moor the ship, but its abrasion against the seabed capped the ship’s speed.
 In effect, Solow built the desired outcome of constant growth into his model.

 In general, the drawback of casting technology as exogenous is that it leaves a story of long-term economic development incomplete.
 It does not explain or examine where technical advance comes from, nor its mathematical character, despite its centrality to history.
 On its face, taking the rate of technological advance as fixed implies, implausibly, that a society’s wealth has zero effect on its rate of technical advance.
 There is no orange arrow from Production to Technology.
 Yet in general, when societies become richer, they do invest more in research and development and other kinds of innovation.
 It was this observation that motivated Romer, among others, to reconfigure economic models to make technological advance endogenous (which eventually earned a Nobel too).
 Just as people can invest earnings into capital, people can invest in technology, not to mention labor (in the number, longevity, and health of workers).
-Making these links in the model merely requires writing the same equations for technology and labor as for capital.
+In the set-up on my whiteboard, making these links merely requires writing the same equations for technology and labor as for capital.
 It is like drawing the sixth branch of a snowflake just like the other five.
 It looks like this:

 I discovered that when you do this—when you allow technology and all the other factors to affect economic output and be affected by it—the modeled system is unstable.
 (I was hardly the first to figure that out.)
 As time passes, the amount of each factor either explodes to infinity in finite time or decays to zero in infinite time.
 And under broadly plausible (albeit rigid) assumptions about the rates at which that Production diamond transforms inputs into output and reinvestment, explosion is the norm.
 It can even happen when ideas are getting harder to find.
 For example, even though it is getting expensive to squeeze more speed out of silicon chips, the global capacity to invest in the pursuit has never been greater.14